frizzleb/tootsie/README.md

   * `height`: desired video frame height in pixels.
   * `format`: File format.
   * `content_type`: Content type of resultant file.
 Tootsie will not be able to guess this at the moment.
+  * `strip_metadata`: If true, metadata such as ID3 will be deleted.
+Since recent ffmpeg versions have issues with ID3 tags and character encodings, this is recommended for audio files.
+Requires `id3v2` tool.

 Completion notification provides the following data: